inria-muse/hostview-win/README.data.md

 user paused it.
 A session ends when HostView (service) is shutdown, user pushes the pause button or the computer goes to sleep (suspend).
 The end event may be missing if HostView service crashed.

-If HostView (PC) is on all the time, HostView auto re-starts a new session once a day (~3-5am) in order to limit the size of the uploaded files.
+If HostView (PC) is on all the time, HostView auto re-starts a new session once a day at night in order to limit the size of the uploaded file(s).
 The autostop event and the autorestart event of the new session will have the same timestamps in order to facilitate reconstruction of complete sessions if need.

 	Table: session(timestamp, event)